Usman Nurmagomedov: Bellator MMA

+Bellator lightweight champion

 Usman faced Patricky Pitbull for the Bellator Lightweight World Championship at Bellator 288 on November 18, 2022.
 He defeated him in dominant fashion, winning the belt and the bout via unanimous decision.

-Lightweight Grand Prix
+Lightweight Grand Prix and title defenses

 Nurmagomedov was announced as one of the participants of the Bellator Lightweight Grand Prix, which has a grand prize of $1 million.
 On March 10, 2023, Usman defended his title in the quarterfinal of the Grand Prix against former WEC and UFC Lightweight Champion Benson Henderson at Bellator 292.
 He won the fight quickly, dropping Henderson with a question-mark kick seconds into the fight, and then proceeding to take his back and win the fight with a rear-naked choke.

+In the semifinals, Nurmagomedov made his second title defense against former champion Brent Primus on 7 October 2023, at Bellator 300.
+He originally won the fight by unanimous decision but that result was overturned by CSAC when Nurmagomedov tested positive for a prescription drug that contained a banned substance.
+He was suspended for 6 months, however due to the accidental nature of the ingestion, he was not stripped of the title.

+Nurmagomedov was scheduled to face Alexandr Shabliy for the Bellator Lightweight World Championship on May 17, 2024, at Bellator Champions Series 2.
+However, Nurmagomedov withdrew due to injury and the bout was scrapped.
+The bout was rescheduled and eventually took place on September 7, 2024 at Bellator Champions Series 4.
+Nurmagomedov won the fight by unanimous decision.

+Nurmagomedov next defended his championship against former Cage Warriors Featherweight Champion Paul Hughes on January 25, 2025 in the main event of PFL Champions Series 1.
+Despite a point deduction in round 3 due to an accidental groin shot, he won the fight by majority decision.

+A rematch between Nurmagomedov and Paul Hughes was confirmed for PFL Champions Series 3 as the headliner in Dubai, for the inaugural PFL Lightweight World Championship.
+On October 3, 2025, at Coca-Cola Arena in Dubai, Nurmagomedov won by unanimous decision after five rounds, with judges scoring 50–45, 49–46, and 48–47 in his favor.
+The disparity in judge scorecards—especially the 50–45 card—led to controversy and debate among fans and media over judging in closely contested fights.